ICU Registered Nurse Jobs in USA with Visa Sponsorship

 Do I need a BSN degree for H-1B sponsorship as an ICU nurse?

-Yes, USCIS typically requires a Bachelor of Science in Nursing (BSN) for H-1B specialty occupation classification.
+Yes, USCIS typically requires a Bachelor of Science in Nursing (BSN) for H-1B visa specialty occupation classification.
 Some nurses with ADN degrees plus extensive ICU experience have been approved, but BSN significantly strengthens your petition.
 Your degree must be equivalent to U.S. nursing education standards through credential evaluation.

 How to find ICU Registered Nurse jobs with visa sponsorship?